-Presentations are usually about 30–40 minutes in length, allow student participation under teacher guidance and include recommended complementary resources.
+Usually about 40 to 45 minutes in length, the sessions allow student participation under teacher guidance and include recommended complementary resources.

-We work with the host education department to deliver the presentation on their preferred video conference platform.
+We work with the host education department to deliver the virtual classroom presentation on their preferred video conferencing platform.
 We have experience with a variety of platforms including Blackboard Collaborate, GoToWebinar, Saba and Adobe Connect.
 Connection details will be provided to the teacher upon registration.

-To provide the best possible audience experience, it is recommended that prior to participating in a Virtual Classroom, teachers liaise with their technical team to ensure that the local internet connection and equipment is able to comfortably support the event.
+To provide the best possible audience experience, we recommend that before participating in a virtual classroom, teachers liaise with their technical team to test the local internet connection and equipment.

-Teacher PD topics are now part of the Teacher Essentials PD program.
+Teacher professional development topics are now part of the professional learning program for teachers.